jolie/website/www/content/documentation/basics/communication_ports.md

 - `sodep` (a binary protocol specifically developed for Jolie);
 - `xmlrpc`.

+For a thorough description of the protocols supported by Jolie and their parameters see [Protocols](protocols/introduction) section.

 ### The syntax of input and output ports

 The syntax for input and output ports is, respectively: